 So, negative reviews that point out hair comes back after a while fail to understand this fact.
-It should be mentioned that dermatologist laser treatments do not result in “permanent” hair removal either.
+It should be mentioned that dermatologist laser hair removal treatments do not result in “permanent” hair removal either.
 After a few years you’ll need more treatments, too.

-The benefit of the Tria Hair Removal Laser 4X is that is costs 10 times less, it’s totally effective, and quite safe to boot.
+The benefit of the Tria Hair Removal Laser 4X is that it costs 10 times less, it’s totally effective, and quite safe to boot.
 It’s the only product of its type to be FDA-approved and therefore stands out among all its competitors.

 About Tria’s Battery

 After 90,000 pulses, the Tria 4X battery is pretty near the end of its life.
 That’s when you’ll actually need to buy a new one.
-Even with this in mind, the cost savings are incredible when compared to getting laser treatment at a clinic.
+Even with this in mind, the cost savings are incredible when compared to getting laser hair removal treatment at a clinic.

 Consumers who had battery issues out of the box simply contacted Tria and replacement power supplies can be sent out.
 Some women reported obstacles in contacting Tria but it seems they’ve improved their customer service since then.